 Because the J-1 Exchange Visitor Program was created to advance educational and cultural exchange, the J-1 visa may not be used to sponsor individuals for permanent (ongoing / continuous) employment, such as tenure-level or tenure-track positions.
 In addition, the J-1 visa should only be used for academic or research positions that help to advance educational and cultural exchange.
 Positions that are largely administrative in nature are generally not permitted under the J-1 category.

-Under current policy, J-1 scholars sponsored as research scholars and professors may not be sponsored for exchange activities that involve direct patient contact or treatment of human or animal patients.
+Under current policy, J-1 scholars may not engage in direct patient contact or care of human or animal patients.
 Research scholars and professors are permitted to have incidental patient contact involving observation, but cannot be directly engaged in the care and treatment of patients.
-For more information, contact your International Center J-1 scholar advisor.

 Employment at Multiple / Non-Tufts Sites